"All Things Work Together for Good" - 3 Important Truths in Romans 8:28

 The truth of Romans 8:28 reminds us that although sin and Satan are powerful, God is more powerful; He is able to redeem and restore anything for our good and his glory.
 All things may not be good, but God can and will use all things for good.

-A wise Bible teacher once told me, “God allows everything into our lives for one of two purposes—either to bring us into a relationship with himself or, if we already know him, to make us more like his Son.”
+A wise Bible teacher once told me, “God allows everything into our lives for one of two purposes—either to bring us into a relationship with himself or, if we already know him, to make us more like His Son.”

 My friend Billy was diagnosed with a brain tumor at age 35.
 Billy played college baseball, married his sweetheart, and fathered two handsome sons.
 Convinced of the truth of Romans 8:28 and 29, he chose to believe God had a good plan for his bad cancer.

 Because Billy believed God could use even something as destructive as a brain tumor, he responded in faith and trust.
 “Even though this is not what I planned for my life,” he told his family, “I trust God to use it for good.”
-His unshakeable faith and peace was so profound that church leaders asked him to share his story at a men’s event.
+His unshakeable faith and peace were so profound that church leaders asked him to share his story at a men’s event.

 Billy agreed.
 Then he invited his younger brother, Jack, to go with him.
 Jack had never accepted any of Billy’s invitations to go to church, but this time, he said yes.